JaronFontaine/UWB-dataset-from-an-office-industrial-and-university-environment/README.md

 This repository contains open UWB localization datasets, captured in industrial, office and university environments and is published by IDLab - Ghent University - imec.

 Three dataset environments are included: (i) IIoT19+20, (ii) OfficeLab, (iii) University.
 The first two datasets are captured in-house, at iGent, Zwijnaarde, Belgium [1].
 The university dataset was made publicly available by [2] of which we selected a subset of ranges.
-Please refer to original author's work when using this dataset.
+Please refer to the original author's work when using this dataset.

 We present three data files, for each environment: (a) _meta\__ files contain metadata of the UWB test setup and contain the ground truth labels ((N)LOS and UWB ranging error), (b) _features\__ contain extracted features from channel impulse responses (CIRs) and additional meta-features, (c) CIRs available [here]().